longyu1024/AssetsImagePicker/README.md

 # AssetsImagePicker
-an easy way to access camera and photo albums on iOS system
+an easy way to access camera and photo albums through an single UI on iOS system